-- The statewide graduation requirement outlined in Act 6 and Act 158 and delayed by Act 136 takes effect for the graduating class of 2023.
+- In order to be eligible for graduation, a student must demonstrate mastery on the Keystone Exams: Algebra 1, English Literature, and Biology.
+The Keystone Exams are end-of-course assessments designed to assess proficiency in the subject area.
+This requirement will be considered a stand-alone graduation requirement and as such, will not be calculated into the final course grade. - The statewide graduation requirement outlined in Act 6 and Act 158 and delayed by Act 136 takes effect for the graduating class of 2023.
 Students are required to take the Keystone Exams for purposes of federal accountability.
 After the initial exam administration, students who do not pass the respective Keystone Exam (Algebra 1, Biology, or English Literature) will be provided with optional remediation.
 Additionally, students who do not pass an exam will take the respective exam one additional time, minimally.
 Act 158 of 2018 and delayed by Act 136 of 2020, then, provides a student in the graduation class of 2023 and thereafter alternative pathways to demonstrate readiness for postsecondary success.
-Appendix A (page 69) outlines the alternative pathways.
+Appendix A (page 68) outlines the alternative pathways.
 Additional factors relating to the class of 2023 and thereafter include: - Students who opt out of one or more Keystone Exams must still meet state and local graduation requirements. - A student with a disability who satisfactorily completes a special education program developed by an individualized education program team under the Individuals with Disabilities Education Act and 22 Pa.
 Code Ch.
-14 (relating to special education services and programs) that does not otherwise meet the requirements outlined herein in Appendix A (page 69) shall be granted and issued a regular high school diploma. - The performance level demonstrated by a student on the associated Keystone Exam will not be included on a student's transcript.
+14 (relating to special education services and programs) that does not otherwise meet the requirements outlined herein in Appendix A (page 68) shall be granted and issued a regular high school diploma. - The performance level demonstrated by a student on the associated Keystone Exam will not be included on a student's transcript.